CALlanoR/virtual_environments/web/mysql/master-master/docker/README.md

 # Sleep for two seconds for servers to come online...

-# Setting up and starting GR in the containers
+# Setting up and starting GR (Group Replication) in the containers
 # Execute these commands on node1 which will bootstrap the group:
 9. sudo docker exec -it node1 mysql -uroot -pmypass \
   -e "SET @@GLOBAL.group_replication_bootstrap_group=1;" \